 The dependency on storing data electronically, as computers have taken over a large part of our life, results in the increased risk of data theft and becoming suspectable to hacking accidents.
 So, learning more about the hacking industry and how they operate is crucial to protecting your business, especially with hackers launching attacks every 39 seconds.
 A simple starting point would be to learn the several types of hackers out there, to the surprise of many there is not only an “evil” hacker but there are also other types of hackers ranging from their intentions and techniques.

-What are the 6 colors of hacker hats?
+What are the 6 of hacker hat colors ?

 – Black Hat: